Rekindling Europe's repackaged debt market will take years

 AFME wants regulators to work together and avoid differences in capital charges that unilateral European action could create.

-The bloc is already poised to bend global rules on new buffers of top quality bonds at banks to favor more use of ABS - and also of competing covered bonds.
+The bloc is already poised to bend global rules on new buffers of top quality bonds at banks to favour more use of ABS - and also of competing covered bonds.

 But the region's sense of urgency is not shared by the United States or Asia, making it hard to engineer rapid reform on a global basis to avoid fragmenting the market.

 "The market said they did not want us necessarily to reduce capital charges.
-What they said is that they want neutrality, a level playing field that does not necessarily discriminate against or favor securitization," said Medcraft, who also chairs Australian market watchdog ASIC.
+What they said is that they want neutrality, a level playing field that does not necessarily discriminate against or favour securitisation," said Medcraft, who also chairs Australian market watchdog ASIC.

 (Editing by Anna Willard)